SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Books

+I am listing here free books or books that you can access for free from the provided links.

 | Link | Topic | Year | Description |
 | --------- | ------ | ------ |------ |
 | [Goodfellow and Bengio](https://www.deeplearningbook.org/) | deep learning | 2016 | One of the most famous book about deep learning|